Project Overview

 Next Steps: Notice of Submission of Proposed ToR and Government Review

-It is noted that following the issuance of the Notice of Submission of Proposed ToR, thirty days is given for ToR review by members of the public, the Government Review Team and Indigenous communities.
+Comment Period: Following the issuance of the Notice of Submission of Proposed ToR, thirty days is given for ToR review by members of the public, the Government Review Team and Indigenous communities.
 Comments at this step of the process are to be made directly to the Project Officer (MECP- Environmental Approvals Branch).

 Ministry Decision